-The process of making dulce de leche is similar to making caramel, in which cream and sugar are caramelized to a dark golden brown, but the flavor of dulce de leche is totally unique!
+The process of making dulce de leche is similar to making caramel but the flavor of dulce de leche is totally unique!
 From the very first spoonful, I knew I was hooked for life.
+While I don’t share the same cultural heritage, I deeply respect and appreciate the rich history and significance of this Latin American delicacy.

-I started cooking sealed cans of sweetened condensed milk in large pots of boiling water on the stovetop (scary), then I switched to my slow cooker (delicious but takes 8 hours).
+I started out cooking sealed cans of sweetened condensed milk in large pots of boiling water on the stovetop (scary), then I switched to my slow cooker (delicious but takes 8 hours).
 These days I make Instant Pot dulce de leche!
-In about an hour (plus cooling time), you will have one of the most luscious, divine ingredients on the face of the earth.
-Try spreading it on these small batch cinnamon rolls when they’re still slightly warm (*drool*).
+In about an hour, plus cooling time, you will have one of the most luscious, divine ingredients on the face of the earth.
+Try spreading it on these small-batch cinnamon rolls or these chai-spiced Rice Krispie treats.
+It’s also amazing drizzled on this Dutch oven apple crisp while still warm.
+I promise you will not regret it!

 Jump to: